cloudfoundry-attic/lattice-release/docs/index.html.md

 Lattice components are primarily written in Go.

 Lattice includes Cloud Foundry components [Diego](https://github.com/cloudfoundry-incubator/diego-design-notes), [Loggregator](https://github.com/cloudfoundry/loggregator) and [Router](https://github.com/cloudfoundry/gorouter).
 Diego is responsible for scheduling and running containerized workloads.
 Loggregator is responsible for streaming logs out of running containers.
 The Router is responsible for load balancing HTTP traffic across running containers.
-The Lattice architecture is outlined [here](/docs/lattice-architecture.html).

 ## What is the relationship between Lattice and Diego?

 [Diego](https://github.com/cloudfoundry-incubator/diego-design-notes) is Cloud Foundry's next generation elastic runtime.
 Lattice is essentially a stripped down distribution of Diego that eschews most of Cloud Foundry's enterprise features.
 Lattice is built to let you deploy and interact with Diego with ease.
 New features that make their way into Diego will be available on Lattice almost immediately.

+To build a deep understanding of how Lattice works you'll need to learn about Diego.
+The [design notes](https://github.com/cloudfoundry-incubator/diego-design-notes) are a good starting point for building a mental model of what is going on under the hood.

 ## What is the relationship between Lattice and Docker?

-Lattice supports Dockerimages as a format for distributing container root filesystems.
+Lattice supports Docker images as a format for distributing container root filesystems.
 Currently, Docker images must be publicly hosted on the [Docker Hub Registry](https://registry.hub.docker.com).
-Lattice uses Docker's libraries to faithfully fetch Dockerimage metadata and image layers, but it does *not* use the Docker runtime to run and manage containers.
+Lattice uses Docker's libraries to faithfully fetch Docker image metadata and image layers, but it does *not* use the Docker runtime to run and manage containers.
 Instead, Lattice uses [Garden](https://github.com/cloudfoundry-incubator/garden).
 Garden provides a *platform-agnostic* API for launching and managing containers and is built to be consumed by a distributed container scheduler like Diego.
 [Garden-Linux](https://github.com/cloudfoundry-incubator/garden-linux) is an implementation of the Garden API that provides containers on the Linux platform using kernel namespaces and cgroups - the same technologies that undergird Docker.

+More details about how Lattice works with Docker images can be found [here](/docs/troubleshooting.html#how-does-lattice-work-with-docker-images).

 ## What about Cloud Foundry Elastic Runtime, Kubernetes, Mesos and other clustered Docker projects?